-- a) Containers manage memory and separate memory management from the use of objects. - b) The container interface throws an exception if any container cannot be allocated. - c) Smart pointer creation functions allocate heap memory and handle memory management.
+- a) Containers manage memory and separate memory management from the use of objects. - b) The container interface throws an exception if any container cannot be allocated. - c) Smart pointer creation functions allocate heap memory and handle memory management. - d) References provide similar functionality as pointers, but cannot be null.

-C++ mechanisms "new" throws an exception if the allocated object cannot be created (i.e. if a null ptr would be returned).
+C++ mechanisms new, by default, throws an exception if the allocated object cannot be created (i.e. if a null pointer would be returned).
+C++ does provide other allocation mechanism, including C malloc and a non-throwing new, that are not recommended for general use.